Epictetus/IProcess/README.md

 __DESCRIPTION__

-  A Domain Specific Language(DSL) that can be used to share data between processes on UNIX-like operating systems.
+  A Domain Specific Language(DSL) that can be used to share Ruby objects between processes on UNIX-like operating systems.
   See the Wiki and API documentation for more information.

 __WHY?__

-So I could:
+I wanted to be able to do a few things, like:

-* Spawn a subprocess, apply restrictions, then collect and send data back
+* Spawn a subprocess, apply restrictions to that subprocess, then collect and send Ruby objects back  to the parent process.
-  to the parent process (that was for a IRC bot evaluating Ruby code).
+  (that was for a IRC bot evaluating Ruby code).

-* Spawn multiple parallel jobs, then collect and return data.
+* Spawn multiple parallel jobs, then collect and send back Ruby objects to the parent process.

 __PLATFORM SUPPORT__